 This is our last Instructables craft on this list, but definitely go have a look at some of the other homemade Halloween props they’re rocking over there!

 Bloody Handprint Window Clings By Kylyssa Shay @FeltMagnet

 These bloody handprint window clings look like the real thing without any of the mess (and injury, of course).
-Using little more than glue and food colouring, this really won’t cost your very much to whip you.
-You could cover all your windows with them to creep out the neighbours, because why the heck not?
+Using little more than glue and food coloring, this really won’t cost your very much to whip you.
+You could cover all your windows with them to creep out the neighbors, because why the heck not?
 I think this would be a great addition to the previous DIY, the bathroom murder scene.
-It’s says use on windows, but why not stick on the mirror?
+It says use on windows, but why not stick on the mirror?
 It’ll look great!

 Kylyssa has loads of cool articles over on Felt Magnet.
 This is a place to share and create amazing crafts, as well as to inspire your next creation.
 They and their users post about a whole host of different artistic mediums, including textiles, photography and painting.
 Their step by step tutorials will get your painting like Picasso or crafting like Martha Stewart in no time!

 Halloween Severed Head By Shaunte @CraftsUnleashed

 This one is both cool, and weirdly beautiful.
 I can understand if you think I’m a complete weirdo, especially as his is the THIRD disembodied head craft I’ve featured on this list, but what can I say I like it freaky!
 This Halloween severed head is cool and creepy, but also strangely beautiful at the same time.
 It’s as if you cut a ghosts head off, if that’s even possible.
 It would look great as a centerpiece, or if you made a few of them of varying sizes they could be a display all by themselves!
 I’ll definitely be making this one for my Halloween party this year.